|

 computer.

-(On Windows Vista and later, you can even use A and
+(On Windows Vista and later versions of Windows, you can even use drive

-B. I find using the letters A and B helpful with two keyring USB
+drives.
+I find using the letters A and B helpful with two keyring

 flash drives that are physically identical but which I want to use